-What’s on top at Sweepstakes in 2020?
+What’s will be on top at Sweepstakes in 2021?
 We discussed the main Sweepstakes trends with Francisco Guerreiro, an affiliate manager from Mobidea.
-In this post, we focused on traffic sources, best offers, and GEOs.
-But this is not all the points you can find here.
+In this post, we focused on sweepstakes trends: traffic sources, best offers, and GEOs.
+But these is not all the points you can find here.
 Bonus: pro-tips and opinions of other affiliate networks are included!

 Hot news: iPhones are going out of fashion.
 A lot of users in Tier 1 countries have already seen this kind of ad “You have won an iPhone!” and no one believes now that it’s true.

 Now we are seeing diversification from iPhones to other kinds of products.
 Xboxes, gym memberships, PlayStations, and cash prizes are becoming more popular now.
 For example, we have very good results running Sweepstakes for baby’s goods in Australia during COVID-19.
 So, try something different to have a profit!